At a Glance

 1. Respond promptly to negative reviews

 Patients leave negative reviews for a few reasons.
-Some want to share their experience with others, while others are looking to feel seen and heard.
+Some want to share their experience with others, while others wan to feel seen and heard.
 Providing a thoughtful, timely response mitigates the damage of the negative review, and demonstrates to the reviewer that you value their feedback and concern.
 It also enables you to provide a timely solution to the issue, if applicable.

 2. Thank the reviewer for leaving a review